 - Tours are offered at various times Monday through Thursday.
 This is NOT an interview.
 It’s a chance for parents to learn more about TNS and get to know us.

 - Parent tours are reserved for parents of students in 8th grade and above.

-In the winter and early spring, we invite students who have completed a TNS application to come for a visit where they can sit in on a class, talk to current students and meet with at least one teacher.
-This is a great way to get a feel for life at TNS, and a student interview is a required part of the admissions process.
-As a small school, we work hard to keep the daily rhythm pretty normal for our current students and we can only accommodate 1-2 prospective students on any given day.
-Student visit appointments fill up quickly.
-Students who do not schedule an “in-school” visit will have the opportunity to meet one-on-one with a faculty member on the admissions committee after the school day ends.
+In the winter (January and February), we invite students who have completed a TNS application to come for a visit where they can sit in on classes, talk to current students and meet with at least one teacher.
+This is a great way to get a feel for life at TNS, and for students to see if The New School would be a good fit for their high school years.